OctopusDeploy/docs/docs/packaging-applications/build-servers/bitbucket-pipelines/index.md

 | OCTOPUS_SERVER | The Octopus Server URL you wish to push the final package to |
 | OCTOPUS_APIKEY | The Octopus Deploy API Key required for authentication |

-## BitBucket pack and push configuration
+## BitBucket Pipeline configuration

 When you enable BitBucket Pipelines for your repository, BitBucket stores all the information it requires into a `bitbucket-pipelines.yml` file in the base of your repository.
 This is the file we need to modify to run our build, pack and/or push package commands.

-### Example of packing and pushing
+### Docker CLI Example of packing and pushing

-To show the basics working, here's an example pipeline step using the Octo.exe docker container which packs the current state of your repository into a zip file and then pushes that package to Octopus Deploy.
+To show the basics working, here's an example pipeline step using the `octo` CLI Docker image which packs the current state of your repository into a zip file and then pushes that package to Octopus Deploy.

 ```yml
 pipelines: